USEPA/EPA_OMEGA_Model/doc/source/3_running_and_understanding_the_demo.rst

 -----------------
 With all of the model requirements loaded, select the 'Run Model' tab and the 'Model Run' button will be enabled.
 Press the 'Model Run' button to start the model run.

-As the model is running, the 'Run Model' page will look similar to :numref:`ug_label4` below.
+As the model is running, the 'Run Model' tab will look similar to :numref:`ug_label4` below.

 .. _ug_label4:
 .. figure:: _static/gui_figures/gui_model_running.jpg